barumau/panlingue/eng/G-PoS.md

 Word order is free also in other cases.
 For example, adjectives can be placed before the noun or after the noun.
-In Panlingue, one can say *bace suki* or *suki bace* and the meaning is the same.
+In Panlingue, one can say *bache suki* or *suki bache* and the meaning is the same: 'a happy child'.
 In most languages one or the other order is preferred or even required.
 For example, in English the noun-last order (e.g. *a happy child*) is normal, and the opposite order (e.g. *a child happy*) would sound abnormal.
 In Spanish it's the opposite: the noun-first order (e.g. *un niño feliz*) is normal and the noun-last order (e.g. *un feliz nīno*) is abnormal.